 You bought an investment property – congratulations!
 But it is just the beginning.
 Here are things you need to consider to help maximise your return – Is your property manager across these? if he or she is not, time to ditch your property manager and speak to the team at Everest Realty (+61(02)9412 3838)

 1. Do it yourself property management?

 Many inexperienced property investors make the mistake of thinking they don’t need a property manager at all.
-This is primarily because people don’t understand what property management entails.
-While it is tempting to manage the property you yourself and save on their fees, you will have to do everything.
+This is because people don’t fully understand what property management entails.
+While it is tempting to manage the property yourself and save on their fees, you will have to do everything.

 2. Do it yourself landlord

 If you do proceed to manage your own property being a exceptional landlord is difficult.
 You need to understand your legal obligations and the Residential Tenancy Act based in your state.
 You will se the rent, need to advertise for the property and screen tenants, manage the relationship with these tenants, and ensure the property is well maintained throughout their tenure (do you have reliable tradies who can help when you ring?), and last but not the lease, chase rent when they fall in arrears.
 You also need to have access to and provide documentation like lease agreements.
 You should also seriously consider taking out relevant insurance like landlord insurance, to cover things like loss of rent or property damage if these do not go your way.

 Everyone wants tenants who pay on time and look after your property.
 Finding these tenants can be a challenge but possible with the right agency.
 The secret is to ask the right questions upfront and screen prospective tenants thoroughly.
 That means confirming they have the means to pay a the bond and weekly rent over a period, have a good rental history and are likely to look after your property.
 A property manager can facilitate all this for you, or if you are a DIY landlord look to advertise on sites like Domain, Realestate and Rent.